travelster/DBGallery/fundamentals/sharing.md

 Return to the gallery view by pressing Esc or clicking "Return to Gallery" in the top-right corner (not shown in the above screenshot).

-## Share Management
+## 4. Share Management

-Found under the Tools menu, the share management page provides a means to view previous shares and perform operations on them.
+The share management page provides a means to view and manage previous shares.
+It is found in the main menu under Tools || Share Management.

 - **Search:** Search for a share name.
 [Top-right corner]
 - **Copy the URL:** Get a copy the share URL.
 [Button to the right of the "Status" column]